🎵 Are you looking for our page full of hymn-based (and other) music videos for online worship? Let's go there.

-The First Unitarian Church in Oakland has recorded three CDs of music from our hymnals—Bring Many Names, Music in the Air, and Wake, Now My Senses—for congregations, and individuals, that want to listen to the music from the hymnals.
-Journey Songs is the new CD produced by the First Unitarian Universalist Church of Nashville which contains fifteen hymns from Singing the Journey, and Jason Shelton's CD The Fire of Commitment also contains several songs found in Singing the Journey.
+The First Unitarian Church in Oakland has recorded two CDs of music from our hymnals—Bring Many Names and Music in the Air—for congregations, and individuals, that want to listen to the music from the hymnals.
 The Orange Coast Unitarian Universalist Church (Costa Mesa, CA) created a CD with family-friendly music from Singing the Living Tradition, Singing the Journey, and May This Light Shine, called Family ValUUes.
 It is available in CD form from the Orange Coast UU Church, or via digital download from iTunes or Amazon.com.

 Often people ask if there is a CD of just accompaniment and, to date, there is no comprehensive CD of all of the hymns in the two hymnals.
 MP3 files of some of the songs in Singing the Journey can be found at the Singing the Journey website, and some of our congregations have created CDs of accompaniment for the public domain hymns in Singing the Living Tradition.

 The Abraham Lincoln Unitarian Universalist Church in Springfield, IL has recorded two CDs of piano accompaniment (including an introduction and all verses) to hymns from Singing the Living Tradition.
 One contains thirty "favorite" hymns, and the other is a collection of Christmas holiday hymns.
 Contact the Abraham Lincoln Unitarian Universalist Church for purchase information.